top of page

 Chaduranga

-M. Subramanya Raje Urs (pen name: Chaduranga) was born in Kallahalli village in Hunsur Taluk of Karnataka on 1 January 1916, to parents Mudduraje Urs and Marudevammani.
+M. Subramanya Raj Urs (pen name: Chaduranga) was born in Kallahalli village in Hunsur Taluk of Karnataka on 1 January 1916, to parents Mudduraj Urs and Marudevammani.
 The couple had thirteen children, out of which only four survived.
 Subramanya was the youngest of them!
-Mudduraje Urs was a descendant of the Gangas of Talakad, and his mother, Marudevammani, was a descendant of the famous King and poet Mangarasa.
+Mudduraj Urs was a descendant of the Gangas of Talakad, and his mother, Marudevammani, was a descendant of the famous King and poet Mangarasa.

 Ancestry

-Among the earliest ancestors of Subramanya Raje Urs to settle down at Kallahalli village was his grandfather Anantaraje Urs, who built a large house with a traditional, centrally located twelve-pillared courtyard at Kallahalli.
+Among the earliest ancestors of Subramanya Raj Urs to settle down at Kallahalli village was his grandfather Anantaraj Urs, who built a large house with a traditional, centrally located twelve-pillared courtyard at Kallahalli.
 He was also the village chieftain and would routinely host dinner for many people at his large house.
-Even to this day, there is a Chandranatha Basadi (Jaina temple) at Kallahalli village.
-Kallahalli also happens to be the birthplace of former Chief Minister of Karnataka, Devaraj Urs.
+Even today, there is a Chandranatha Basadi (Jaina temple) in Kallahalli village.
+Kallahalli is also the birthplace of former Chief Minister of Karnataka, Devaraj Urs, who happens to be related to Chaduranga as well.

 Early Years

-Young Chaduranga found The Royal School quite elitist and different from the life he was accustomed to, and hence requested to be transferred to the Ursu Boarding Public School.
+Young Chaduranga found The Royal School quite suffocating, and hence requested to be transferred to the Maharaja High School.
 He secured seventh rank in his lower secondary school exam.
 Some of his favourite teachers included Nanjanagudu Srikanta Sastri and Bala Saraswati.
-After this, he joined Maharaja High School.
 Upon completing his tenth standard, he joined the Bangalore Intermediate College with the idea of gaining admission into Medicine.

 He actively took part in the Indian Independence movement, which was by then gaining momentum.
-He was also hurt in the leg when the police fired rounds to disperse assembling masses at Vidurashwatha (Bannappa Park).
+He was also hurt in the leg when the police fired rounds to disperse assembling masses at Bannappa Park, Bangalore.
 Chaduranga’s health did not fare well in Bangalore, and he eventually relocated back to Mysore, where he completed his Intermediate qualification.
-Following this, he joined Maharaja College, Mysore, for his B. A. degree in 1942.
-He completed his B. A. while residing at Nanjaraju Bahadur Chatra.
+He joined Maharaja College, Mysore, for his B. A. degree in 1941.
 He was a classmate of Gopalakrishna Adiga during these years.
 During his B. A., he came under the influence of Prof. M. Hiriyanna, A. R. Krishna Shastry, T. N. Srikantaiah and D. L. Narasimhachar.
-Chaduranga was quite active in ‘Maharaja College Students’ Union’ activities.
+Chaduranga was active in ‘Maharaja College Students’ Union’ activities.

-During this period, he began experimenting with poetry & short stories and his first story titled “Hucchu Yaarige” got published in 1945 in ‘Chaya’ magazine.
+During this period, he began experimenting with poetry & short stories and his first story titled “Hucchu Yaarige” got published in 1944 in ‘Chaya’ magazine.
 This caught B. M. Srikantaiah’s attention, and he encouraged the young boy to continue writing more prose than poetry, as he felt that his strength lay in the way he structured and narrated simple everyday stories.
 Interestingly, this was also the period when Chaduranga began to read socialist literature and came under the influence of M. N. Roy.
-Subramanya Raje Urs was also a secretary of the ‘Mysore Student Union’ for a brief period.
+Subramanya Raj Urs was also the secretary of the ‘Mysore Student Union’ of Maharaja College.
 Upon completing his B. A. from the Maharaja College, Mysore, he went to Pune to pursue M. A. and Law degrees.

-While at Pune, he met illustrious cinema producers like Shantharam in the film industry there.
+While at Pune, he met illustrious cinema producers like Shantharam in the film industry.
 He also made an acquaintance with K. A. Abbas, who was by then a reputed English writer.
-Sadly, Chaduranga could not take any degree while at Pune, as he was summoned back to Mysore to marry a girl, his family had chosen for him!
+Chaduranga’s academic career was sadly cut short due to unforeseen circumstances, and he came back to Mysore.

 Works